-The Department of Neurology at Washington University is committed to advancing treatment of neurological disorders through both clinical and basic science research.
-We believe that combining clinical service and research during residency training is the best way to develop critical thinking skills and learning habits.
-All full-time faculty members are actively involved in clinical or basic research, and residents are encouraged to pursue their own research interests during residency, either within the Department of Neurology or outside the department in other Washington University neuroscience laboratories.
+We believe that integrating research into residency training is one of the best ways to develop critical thinking skills, scientific curiosity and lifelong learning habits.
+All full-time faculty members are actively involved in research, and residents are encouraged to explore their own interests through projects within the Department of Neurology or across WashU Medicine’s extensive neuroscience research community.

 - Research labs